The NSW Government is seeking to create greater resilience in our communities through the planning system.

 The land use planning system plays an important role in creating places and communities that are more resilient to chronic stresses and episodic shocks.

-Episodic shocks are sudden, short-term events that threaten a community, such as:
+Episodic shocks are sudden, short-term events that threaten a community including:

-Across NSW there are numerous shocks and stresses that may be experienced by communities, which can combine to result in cumulative risk.
-Effective planning can reduce the exposure to natural and urban hazards and build resilience to shocks and stresses.
+Across NSW there are a range of shocks and stresses that may be experienced by communities, which can combine and result in cumulative risk.
+Effective planning can manage and reduce the exposure to hazards and build resilience to shocks and stresses.

-The Department of Planning, Industry & Environment is developing a number of tools and guides that will ensure that the NSW government can continue to support and create resilient places and communities.
+The department is developing a number of tools and guides that will ensure that the NSW government can continue to support the creation of more resilient places and communities.